How to secure the IP created from a focus group?

 Innovation = Satisfying Customers’ Unmet Desires.
 To produce the highest consistent value from innovation you must be satisfying unmet desires.
 When copy cats move in the pricing war begins.
 Its time to move quickly to the next area.
 With the complete innovation map you can both quickly and efficiently step to the next high value area.
 Plus you can do it in such a way that it builds on your strength which makes it harder and harder for others to copy cat you.

-“The Mind of the OutCompete Strategist” by Len Kaplan describes strategies that do that.
-“Fat Product, Lean Process” and “Catch Me If You Can” are two strategies to build that third layer of security.
+“The Mind of the OutCompete Strategist” by Len Kaplan describes strategies that do that. ??Fat Product, Lean Process?? and ??Catch Me If You Can?? are two strategies to build that third layer of security.

 The forth layer is business models that benefit from sharing.
 Open Source projects have found business models that actually benefit from “giving it away”.
 The key element to these types of models is finding something not directly part of the intellectual property and can’t be easily copied, that is your unique competitive advantage.
-There are many ways to do this and the Predictive Innovation® will uncover your unique competitive advantage.
+There are many ways to do this and the Predictive Innovation Method will uncover your unique competitive advantage.

 When you are ready to secure the value of intellectual property, I can help you with each layer.